Luoq1-Xu/Stuff/project/README.md

 # BASED BALL : A baseball at-bat simulator
 ## Video Demo:  <URL HERE>
 #### Description:
-*Based Ball* is a simple simulator that allows you to face off against two pitchers: Chris Sale (Left hand pitcher) and Jacob Degrom (Right Hand pitcher).
+*Based Ball* is a simple simulator that allows you to face off and bat against two pitchers: Chris Sale (Left hand pitcher) and Jacob Degrom (Right Hand pitcher).
-The art of pitching has long fascinated me, and so I wanted to create a simple simulator that allows people to experience what it is like to step into the box and face some good pitching, and to pick up some of the nuances of pitching.
-I had a few preliminary thoughts:

-- Need many different functions for various purposes.
-- How to simulate the flight path of the ball visually?
-- How to check for the bat path, both timing and location?
-- How will the Graphical User Interface be set up?
-- and many many more....

 ## Meet them all
 The game consists of a few main assets